cemreefe/zshrc/README.md

-# A repo for my personal zhsrc scripts
+# A repo for my personal zhsrc file

 Decided to save these somewhere after losing my zhsrc file while changing jobs.